-Elements includes Oxidizer, a powerful tool that can convert code from C#, Java, Objective-C and Delphi code to Oxygene, C# and Swift.
+Elements includes Oxidizer, a powerful tool that can convert code from C#, Java, Objective-C and Delphi code to Oxygene, C#, Swift, Java and Go.
 This makes it easy to reuse code snippets or even whole classes found online, or to convert pieces of code from an existing project to Elements.

 Oxidizer is integrated into the IDEs and can be invoked in one of two ways: